xavier/huex/examples/README.md

 The examples will use the value of the environment variables `HUEX_HOST` and `HUEX_USER` if present.

-Verify the `Huex.connect` parameters and make sure the user has been authorized before running the examples.
+Verify the `Huex.connect` parameters and use `Huex.authorize/2` to obtain a random username to run the examples.